MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/the-power-apps-grid-control.md

 ---
 title: "Power Apps grid control | MicrosoftDocs"
-description: "A control for use with Power Apps that lets users view, open, and edit records from a view or subgrid" ms.custom: "" ms.date: 03/22/2024 ms.reviewer: "matp"
+description: "A control for use with Power Apps that lets users view, open, and edit records from a view or subgrid." ms.custom: "" ms.date: 03/22/2024 ms.reviewer: "matp"